openvswitch/ovs/README.rst

 The included Linux kernel module supports Linux 3.10 and up.

-Open vSwitch can also operate, at a cost in performance, entirely in userspace, without assistance from a kernel module.
+Open vSwitch can also operate entirely in userspace without assistance from a kernel module.
 This userspace implementation should be easier to port than the kernel-based switch.
-It is considered experimental.
+OVS in userspace can access Linux or DPDK devices.
+Note Open vSwitch with Linux devices in userspace is considered experimental and comes with a cost in performance.

 What's here?
 ------------